 Royal Victoria Place redevelopment FAQs

 A timetable is set out in the feasibility study report.
-If the necessary statutory permissions are obtained development could start on site in early 2027 with completion in 2029.
+If the necessary statutory permissions are obtained development could start on site in early 2027 with completion by 2029.

-A leisure led, mixed-use development with a high-profile boutique cinema, leisure and dining offer together with improvements to the retail environment and offer in Palm Court and a residential development on Market Square might cost around £42M to £68M (prices as at June 2025) depending on how the scheme delivery is managed.
+A leisure led, mixed-use development with a multi-screen boutique cinema, leisure and dining offer together with improvements to the retail environment and a residential development could cost between £42m and £68m (prices as at June 2025) depending on how the scheme delivery is managed.
 The Council will make more detailed considerations on the delivery of the scheme as it is designed during the next stages.

 The Council acquired RVP in 2023 with the intention of stabilising the centre, reducing the number of vacant units with a longer term aim of improving the retail and leisure offer in the town centre.
 The strategy was set out in the acquisition business plan and has been updated in subsequent business plans.
 The Council has made progress in reducing the number of vacant retail units and introducing new retailers including Sostrene Grene and Primark (opening winter 2025).
 We will continue to review options including the potential to sell RVP.
 At this stage in ownership and stabilising the centre, the Council is possibly best placed to deliver the transformative investment that the shopping centre and the town needs.